Back to Living Real Change

 “Living in a chronic state of tension disables your body’s repair mechanisms, increasing inflammation and the stress hormone cortisol in the body,” she explains.
 “Forgiveness engages the parasympathetic nervous system, which helps your immune system function more efficiently and makes room for feel-good hormones like serotonin and oxytocin.”

-If you are tempted to dwell on an offense, remind yourself what you are doing to your body when you run the scenario in your mind again.
+If you are tempted to dwell on an offense, remind yourself of what you are doing to your body when you run the scenario in your mind again.

 Why is it so hard to forgive?